 PHASE I - Pain Relief

 Your physiotherapist will use an array of treatment tools to reduce your pain and inflammation.
-These include: heat, electrotherapy, acupuncture, deloading taping techniques, and soft tissue massage.
+These include heat, electrotherapy, acupuncture, de-oading taping techniques, and soft tissue massage.

 PHASE II - Restoring Normal ROM & Posture

-As your pain and inflammation settles, your physiotherapist will turn their attention to restoring your normal joint range of motion, muscle length, neural tissue mobility and resting muscle tension.
+As your pain and inflammation settle, your physiotherapist will turn their attention to restoring your normal joint range of motion, muscle length, neural tissue mobility and resting muscle tension.

 Treatment may include joint mobilisation and alignment techniques, massage, muscle stretches and neurodynamic exercises, plus acupuncture, trigger point therapy or dry needling.
 Your physiotherapist is an expert in the techniques that will work best for you.